AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ## Create a dedicated [!DNL Commerce Intelligence] user in the [!DNL Commerce] admin

-[!DNL Commerce Intelligence] needs a permanent and dedicated user added to the [!DNL Commerce] project.
-This dedicated connection to [!DNL Commerce] enables new data to fetch and transfer to the account's [!DNL Commerce Intelligence] Data Warehouse.
-This dedicated user serves as that permanent connection.
+To use [!DNL Commerce Intelligence], you must add a permanent and dedicated user to the [!DNL Commerce] project.
+This dedicated user serves as a permanent connection to [!DNL Commerce] that enables the fetch and transfer of new data to the account's [!DNL Commerce Intelligence] Data Warehouse.

 Using a dedicated [!DNL Commerce Intelligence] user prevents this user from being deactivated or deleted, thus stopping the [!DNL Commerce Intelligence] connection.